milchevdimitar/sys-helper/README.md

 Written for one night by student

-Make sure to do your .conf file correctly
+Make sure to do your .conf files correctly

+Tested on Arch Rolling